 How can you use the freeze frame data?

-This freeze frame shows the fuel level is only at 3.5 % (almost empty), when the PCM detected the fault
+This freeze frame shows the fuel level is only at 3.5 percent (almost empty), when the PCM detected the fault

 Depending on the data available, a freeze frame can tell you whether the engine was cold or warmed up or what was the temperature outside (Intake Air Temperature IAT).
 It can tell at what rpms the fault happened, at what speed and how much time passed since the engine was started.

 The freeze frame can also show what was the fuel level in the tank and the battery voltage.
 In many cases, knowing this information can point your diagnostic efforts in the right direction.
 What if you have a trouble code that says the engine runs lean, meaning the air-fuel mixture supplied into the engine has too much air and too little fuel?
-A quick look at the freeze frame and it shows the fuel level was at 3.5% (tank almost empty) when the code was set.
+The freeze frame shows the fuel level was at 3.5 percent (the tank was almost empty) when the code was set.
 Check the photo.
 Could that be why the Check Engine light came on?

 The freeze frame can also greatly help when diagnosing intermittent problems.
 Sometimes an intermittent problem can trigger the Check Engine light, but when a mechanic checks the car with a scan tool, everything works OK.
 The freeze frame may show what sensor reading was out of specs.

 This freeze frame shows the control module voltage is only 9.13V instead of 12V.
 The battery must be checked first.

 Here is one example that is common:

 Checking the freeze frame can save a lot of time and money when there are "no communication" codes stored in the PCM and other modules.
 If the freeze frame shows the battery voltage was 8 or 9 Volt (should be more than 12 Volt), the battery should be checked first.